 Keeping your stockpile Updated

-One half of the issue of the best foods to stockpile is knowing which ones you should buy and store.
+One half of the issue about which good foods to stockpile is knowing which ones you should buy and store.
 The second part is making sure your stockpile is still edible when you need it.

 No point having an emergency stockpile of foods that are years past their sell by date.
 Following the 3 rules below will ensure you have a stockpile that is there when you need it.